-Spartanburg School District Seven recognizes with the implementation of the Seven Ignites initiative, the priority is to protect the investment by both the District and the Student/Parent/Guardian.
-A non-refundable protection plan is available for all student-issued MacBook Air notebook computers.
-The following information outlines the various aspects of this protection: warranty, accidental damage protection, and recommended protection plan coverage.
+Spartanburg School District Seven recognizes that with the implementation of the MacBook Air Initiative, the priority is to protect the investment by both the District and the Student/Parent/Guardian.

+The following information outlines the various aspects of protection: warranty, accidental damage protection and optional protection plan.

-Terms of the MacBook Air Protection Plan Coverage
+Terms of the MacBook Air Optional Protection Plan